skrisliu/dtvus/README.md

 #### 4. Load the kernel density estimation of White and non-White populations from (2), load the statistics from (3), make Figure 2
     python makefig2_4.py

+## Figure 3

+### Monthly DTV difference of 51 states, by race and ethnicity, income, and age
+    python HeatMap.py